xpanvictor/xgrep/README.md

 `cargo run query search_filepath.txt > output_filepath.txt`

 ## Pending Updates
-1. Make xgrep display line number with the line of search results.
+1. Make xgrep display line number with the line of search results, [issue here](https://github.com/xpanvictor/xgrep/issues/1#issue-1630251493).

 ## Contribution guidelines
 1. Welcome to xgrep.
 The project is just a learning tool but anyone is free to contribute.